-Last Friday T-Mobile introduced a new service to their customers.
-This service was developed to identify and block incoming calls to their customers from crooks and scammers.
+Last Friday T-Mobile introduced a new service to its customers.
+This service was developed to identify and block incoming calls to its customers from crooks and scammers.

 This new service will be implemented through a program called “Scam ID”.